burkeholland/deno-first-look/lessons/dependencies/think-like-a-browser.md

 Deno works the same way.
 You require in dependencies by URL.
 If you are requiring a local dependency, it's just the relative path.
 If you are using a third-party library, you do it by the URL.

 Deno follows the [ECMAScript standard](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) for `import/export` syntax.

+## Caching

+Caching is an important part of how Deno handles dependencies.
+Since it uses the URL reference as the method to inlcude them, you wouldn't want it to try and download those everytime you ran the program.

+Instead, Deno downloads a dependency the first time that you run the program and until the dependency changes or you force an update, that cache is where the dependency is served from.

+How Deno handles dependencies is different based on whether or not you are using a local dependency (importing a file in the current project) or a remote dependency (referencing a third-party module by URL).
+In the next few sections, we'll look at how Deno handles these two scenarios, and some best practices for organizing dependenices in Deno.